 Pick up Clutter in Living Areas

 When straightening up the house, it’s best to start at the front entrance.
-That way, if someone comes to the door before you’re done cleaning, they’ll get a good first impression.
+That way, if someone comes to the door before you’re done cleaning, they’ll get an excellent first impression.
 Next, you will want to pick up your front room.
-Continue on to any other living areas and hallways that need decluttering.
+Continue to any other living areas and hallways that need decluttering.
 Straighten any couch cushions and throw pillows, and make sure that tables and floors are clear.

 Take out the bathroom trash and remove any clutter from the countertops and floors.
 Wipe down the countertops and scrub the sinks and faucets, running back and forth to each bathroom.
 Spray and wipe down the mirrors.
 Clean the toilets, inside and out.
 Scrub your bathtub and/or shower, and make sure the bathroom is stocked with toilet paper and clean towels.